 By The Greenshades Security Team

-As always, if you have any questions regarding security, contact email@example.com.
-We would be happy to help.
+As always, if you have questions or concerns, please contact firstname.lastname@example.org.